All topics

 Addiction

-Yes, psychological.
-People who use strong doses of cannabis on a regular basis can also develop physical dependence.
+Yes, consumption of high doses of cannabis on a regular basis can lead to physical and psychological dependence.

 Withdrawal